gotofritz/gotofritz.github.io/src/content/post/2012-07-19-simple-voice-recording-mac.md

 title: Making a simple voice recording on a Mac
 is_empty: true
 tags:
-  - tools
+  - Tools
-  - OS X
+  - OsX
-  - quick tips
+  - QuickTips
 ---